bcgov/met-public/openshift/README.md

 ## Deployment Configuration

-In each environment namespace (dev, test, prod) use the following:
-The IMAGE_TAG values of the following commands should also be changed to reflect the environment they will be installed to
+In each environment namespace (dev, test, prod) use the following IMAGE_TAG values of the following commands should also be changed to reflect the environment they will be installed to

 Deploy the web application:
 ```
 oc process -f ./web.dc.yml \
-  -p ENV= <dev/test/prod> \
+  -p ENV=<dev/test/prod> \
   -p IMAGE_TAG=<dev/test/prod> \
   | oc create -f -
 ```